Andrew-Clow/ElmTauriGUI/README.md

 # Elm Tauri Example

 Connects elm to the file system etc using Tauri.app via lobanov/elm-taskport.
+Mini HowTo below.

 There's an example app with LOTS of buttons in Main.elm with persistent Main/Congfig.elm.